aws-samples/eks-workshop/content/intermediate/241_pixie/prereqs.md

 ```

 {{% notice info %}}
-The creation of the Nodegroup will take about 3 - 5 minutes.
+The creation of the node group will take about 3 - 5 minutes.
 {{% /notice %}}

 Confirm that the new nodes joined the cluster correctly.
 You should see 3 nodes added to the cluster.